 What Computer Programmers Do

-Create, modify, and test the code, forms, and script that allow computer applications to run.
-Work from specifications drawn up by software developers or other individuals.
-May assist software developers by analyzing user needs and designing software solutions.
+Create, modify, and test the code and scripts that allow computer applications to run.
+Work from specifications drawn up by software and web developers or other individuals.
 May develop and write computer programs to store, locate, and retrieve specific documents, data, and information.

 Other Job Titles Computer Programmers May Have